Thank you for stopping by to read Skipping Church on Mother’s Day. This post may contain affiliate links.

 So, now that I’ve gone totally personal, what do you need?
 Think about it for a moment.
 How can we each help create the church culture that we need ourselves?

 When Mother’s Day Hurts

 So many friends tell me they do not attend church services on Mother’s Day.
 Many who do struggle to balance their joy and sadness.

 I have friends who have lost their mother too young.
 I have so many friends who have suffered painful miscarriages.
 I have friends who have buried their babies on the day they should have taken them home.
+I have friends who secretly carry shame and trauma post abortion.
 I have friends who were abused or neglected by their mothers.
 I have friends who are dealing with infertility.
 I have friends who are childless by choice and prefer to avoid the rudely intrusive and cutting judgement of others, and so they don’t attend church on Mother’s Day.

 To those who find Mother’s Day painful or at least bittersweet, let me release you from expectation… you don’t have to go to church on Mother’s Day.

-(As my pastor friends everywhere just want to slap me right now let me tell you, if you know me at all you know I understand your position deeply.
+As my pastor friends everywhere are having heart attacks right now, let me tell you, if you know me at all you know I understand your position deeply.
 Calm the heck down and listen.
-I’m on your side more than you may realize.)
+I’m on your side more than you may realize.

 Yes, it’s true.
 You can celebrate a peaceful Mother’s Day in the way that you choose.
 Church does not have to be a part of your celebration.

 Ways to Celebrate Mother’s Day When it Hurts: